-The Gender Pay Gap results for 2023 are very similar to 2022 in exception of mean and median hourly remuneration of temporary contracts.
+The Gender Pay Gap results for 2024 are very similar to 2023 apart from the mean and median hourly remuneration gap.

-In the main, male staff are paid 2 % less than female staff in OLH&CS.
-This is because there is a larger proportion of women in the two upper quartiles of our staff (i.e. 85% in the upper middle quartile and 85% of staff in the upper quartile).
+In the main, male staff are paid 5.5 % less than female staff in OLH&CS.
+This is because there is a larger proportion of women in the two upper quartiles of our staff (i.e. 84.4 % in the upper middle quartile and 85.5% of staff in the upper quartile).
 Small fluctuations in turnover in the male workforce can have a more significant impact on the organization's gender pay gap.
+This is illustrating in this year's report whereby the gender pay gap has increased from -2. to -5.5 %.
+This is driven by an increase of the male workforce in the two lower quartiles.

-The 'minus figure' of -11% in median shown in the Gender Pay Gap Report shows that the female median pay rate is higher than the male median pay rate.
+This is also reflected in the median 'minus figure' of -16.6% in the Gender Pay Gap Report which shows the female median pay rate is higher than the male median pay rate.